Cybersecurity Best Practices: How to Ensure Your Data Protection

 Use strong and unique passwords

 Strong and unique passwords are a fundamental defense against unauthorized access.
-Encouraging the use of complex passwords, avoiding easily guessable combinations, and utilizing password management tools also enhance security.
+Encouraging the use of complex passwords, avoiding easily guessable combinations, and utilizing password management tools also enhances security.

 2. Conduct periodic security audits